Skip to content

 Role

-Jeremy Cheah is an Associate Professor of Decentralised Finance at Nottingham Business School (NBS) and a Visiting Research Fellow at the Centre for Digital Finance at the University of Southampton.
+Jeremy Cheah is Associate Professor of Decentralised Finance at Nottingham Business School (NBS) and a Visiting Research Fellow at the Centre for Digital Finance at the University of Southampton.
 In August 2021, he was chosen to participate in the 2021/22 inaugural NTU Vice-Chancellor's Future Research Leaders programme after a highly competitive University-wide selection process.
-He was also appointed as an inaugural member of the British Academy of Management Peer Review College (3-year appointment from January 2022) and has been appointed as a UKRI ESRC Peer Review College member (from 27 January 2025 - now).
+He was also appointed as an inaugural member of the British Academy of Management Peer Review College (since January 2022) and a member of the prestigious UKRI ESRC (since 27 January 2025), EPSRC (since 17 July 2025), and NERC (since 26 February 2026) Peer Review Colleges.

-He is the Accounting and Finance PhD Co-Coordinator for REF2021, where he leads the PhD programme on behalf of the Accounting and Finance Department.
-As a member of the Research Strategy Group, he reports to the Associate Dean for Research of the Business School and sits as a member of the NBS School Research Degrees Committee (SRDC).
-Jeremy is also a line manager for three senior lecturers.
-In addition, he provides support to the Accounting and Finance Head of Department by managing the day-to-day line management duties and responsibilities, such as setting appraisal objectives, appraising staff, and observing colleagues’ teaching.
+He is the Accounting and Finance Joint PhD Coordinator, where he leads the PhD programme on behalf of the Accounting and Finance Department.
+Jeremy is also a line manager for five senior lecturers.
+In his role, he supports the Accounting and Finance Department Head by line managing the day-to-day duties and responsibilities, such as setting appraisal objectives, appraising staff, and observing colleagues’ teaching.
 Furthermore, he assists in recruiting new staff and mentors early-career researchers.

-He is the module leader for the taught postgraduate modules for Corporate Restructuring and Valuation of Investment Products.
-He is also involved in the postgraduate Principles of Financial Technology module.
-He is also one of the mentors on the Consultancy Project module.
-Jeremy is an experienced teacher with over 25 years of teaching experience using the Inverse Research Questions Pyramid to help postgraduate students identify and construct research questions for their dissertation projects.
+He leads two postgraduate taught modules, Corporate Restructuring and Valuation of Investment Products, and is also involved in teaching the Principles of Financial Technology, Global Financial Markets, and Corporate Finance postgraduate taught modules.
+He is also engaged in Business Report Projects and Consultancy projects for taught postgraduate modules.
+Jeremy is an experienced teacher with over 25 years of teaching experience.
+He uses the Inverse Research Questions Pyramid to help postgraduate students identify and construct research questions for their dissertation projects.
 He was also one of the nominees for the Most Engaging Lecturer Award by the University of Southampton Students' Union in 2019.

 Career overview